kurtwuckertjr/wifi-pickle/README.md

 * HTTP / HTTPS + SSL Strip over MITMProxy 4.0.4.
 * TCP Proxy for 80, 443 and 8080.
 Image Capture for both HTTP and HTTPS where SSL Strip has been effective (not all sites are vulnerable to this).
 * meatGlue DNS Proxy for DNS spoofing, rewrites, etc
+* All deprecated, irrelevant and ineffective attacks removed

 ## Installation
 ```